Netatalk/netatalk/doc/manual/Legal.md

     that both that copyright notice and this permission notice appear in supporting documentation.
 This software is supplied as is without expressed or implied warranties of any kind.

+Legal notices for modules bundled with the Netatalk distribution follow below.

 ## a2boot